+Questions about disparities -

-• A MAC member had questions about disparities.
-Medicaid Director Kuhn will go back to the team to ensure this is a consideration.
+Medicaid Director Kuhn will go back to the team and ensure this is a consideration

-• A MAC member appreciates the departments support for pharmacy amendment.
-Their understanding is there is a dental position to be approved?
+Randy Samuelson - appreciate the department support for pharmacy amendment

+His understanding is there is a dental position to be approved?
 Then a state plan amendment would be done?
+Asking this technical process question

-Director Kuhn indicated would have to wait for the legislation to happen but that is the process.
-The MAC members perspective is that it is difficult to recruit dentists so appreciates the department support for the pharmacy amendment.
+Medicaid Director Kuhn indicated would have to wait for the legislation to happen but that is the process

+Randy's perspective is that it is difficult to recruit dentists so appreciates the department support for the pharmacy amendment